-Grades: A = 90-100; B = 80-89; C = 70-79; D = 60-69; F = below 60.
+Grades: A = 900-1000; B = 800-890; C = 700-790; D = 600-690; F = below 600.

 Make up Exams: Make-up exams will be given only in exceptional circumstances and with written proof.
 No makeups for in class activities.
 Zeros might be excluded from the grade with proper documentation at instructor discretion.
 You are expected in class each time.
-If you miss a in class activity because you are late for class or leave early you will receive a ZERO for that activity.

 Only serious illness of you, your spouse, parents or your children counts an as excuse.
-Regular dr's appointments for you, kids, or parents do not count as excused absences.
-Most dr's offices are open from 8-5pm, Nutrition class just takes one hour.
-Please schedule accordingly.
+Regular doctor's appointments for you, kids, or parents do not count as excused absences.
+Most doctors' offices are open from 8-5pm, Nutrition class just takes one hour.
+Please schedule appointments around the class.

 Homework assignments are expected to be done in a professional manner, not scribbled on the wrinkled piece of paper.
+They will count for a total of 300 points of your final grade, and will be handed out in class.
+If you miss for any reason, please see us during office hours to make up the homework before the exam over that material.
+The homework will help you on your exam.
 There is zero tolerance for copy and paste and if caught you will receive a ZERO and will be reported for plagiarism to the Department of Biology and then UTA Academic Integrity Board.
 Use all the resources you need but make it your own work.